 Role + Responsibilities

 Zubatkin was engaged to manage the design, approvals and implementation of this significant historic restoration project.
 As part of this work, Zubatkin developed a more efficient way to deliver the project, particularly with regards to the cost and schedule.
 Beyond the challenge of renovating an important landmark, St. Patrick’s needed to remain open for services and to welcome its numerous visitors.
 Working closely with St. Patrick’s operations group, public relations team and the community, the Zubatkin team advised on the logistics and phasing strategies to allow the cathedral to maintain ongoing operations.
-Currently under construction, this project is being carried out with minimal impact to the invaluable historic context, preserving this iconic landmark for future generations.
+This project was carried out with minimal impact to the invaluable historic context, preserving this iconic landmark for future generations.